 Myth – Asking about suicide causes suicidal behavior

 Truth – Addressing the topic of suicide in a caring, empathetic, and nonjudgmental way shows that you are taking your child seriously and responding to their emotional pain

 Myth – Only a professional can identity a child at risk for suicidal behavior

 Truth – Parents and other caregivers often are the first to recognize warning signs and most able to intervene in a loving way

 2. Recognize the warning signs

-Studies show that 4 out of 5 teen suicide attempts are preceded by clear warning signs, so make sure to know them.
+Studies who that 4 out of 5 teen suicide attempts are preceded by clear warning signs, so make sure to know them.
 A warning sign does not mean your child will attempt suicide, but do not ignore warning signs.
 Respond to your child immediately, thoughtfully and with loving concern.
 Don’t dismiss a threat as a cry for attention!

 - Changes in personality: sadness, withdrawal, irritability, anxiety, exhaustion, indecision

 - Changes in behavior: deterioration in social relationships and school and/or work performance, reduced involvement in positive activities